zenbitETH/startupchain/docs/general/dashboard-auth-ens-plan.md

 >
 > **AI** *(11/12/25 12:20am)* — Thanks—I'll review that guide and fold a “server-side Privy usage” note into the next revision so the dashboard plan reflects how we authenticate from server actions.
 >
-> gertsio - yeah we shoud do it.
-NExt step is to move to 3 and build plan step by step
+> **gertsio** *(11/12/25 12:55am)* — Yeah we should do it.
+Next step is to move to section 3 and build the plan step by step.
+>
+> **AI** *(11/12/25 12:55am)* — Copy that—I’ll translate section 3 into a sequenced action list (Auth → Wizard → Dashboard) so we can execute in order.
+I’ll start by breaking Epic A into concrete first tickets in the next edit unless you prefer a different order.
+>
+> gertsio - got it, do

 3. **Component reuse** — The ENS search input that lives on the homepage becomes a reusable component mounted in the dashboard empty state.